 Older telescopes generally require modifying the hand controller to accept input from the camera's Telescope port.
 The difficulty of this task varies with the drive corrector model and may require adding external relays if your drive corrector will not accept TTL level signals.
 We maintain a database of instructions for the more popular telescopes that we will gladly share with you.
 For a minimal charge will also modify your hand controllers if you feel you do not have the skills necessary to accomplish such a task.
-We sell a mechanical relay box that interfaces to the ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM, and will interface to the older drives.
+We sell a mechanical relay box that interfaces to the ST-7E/8E/9E/10E/1001E, and will interface to the older drives.
 Contact SBIG for more information.

 In general, the camera has four signals that are used in tracking applications.
 There is one output line for each of the four correction directions on the hand controller (North, South, East and West).
-Our previous cameras had internal relays for the telescope interface, but with the proliferation of TTL input telescopes the relays were removed (We do offer an external relay adapter accessory).
-The following paragraphs describe the general-purpose interface to the telescope which involves using external relays.
+Our previous cameras had internal relays for the telescope interface, but with the proliferation of TTL input telescopes the relays were removed in the ST-7 and ST-8 (we do offer an external relay adapter accessory).
+The following paragraphs describe the generalpurpose interface to the telescope which involves using external relays.
 In our older camera models and in the optional relay adapter accessory, each of the relays has a Common, a Normally Open, and a Normally Closed contact.
 For example, when the relay is inactivated there is a connection between the Common and the Normally Closed contact.
 When the relay is activated (trying to correct the telescope) the contact is between the Common and the Normally Open contacts.